JPSC-PDRC-KEIO/jpscdocs_en/single/housing_loan_s.rst

        | 0.
 We did not repay in the past year.

 .. csv-table:: Code list
-   :header-rows: 0
+   :header-rows: 1
    :widths: 3, 3

-   "(1)	Purpose of borrowing", "(2)	Borrowed from"
+   "(1)\  Purpose of borrowing", "(2)\  Borrowed from" "| 01 To renew a loan
-   "
-   | 1.
-To renew a loan
-   | 2.
-To purchase a lot
+   | 02 To purchase a lot
-   | 3.
-To purchase a house (with lot)
+   | 03 To purchase a house (with lot)
-   | 4.
-To build a house
+   | 04 To build a house
-   | 5.
-To extend or rebuild a house
+   | 05 To extend or rebuild a house
-   | 6.
-To purchase a second house", "
-   | 11.
-Financial institution such as a bank
+   | 06 To purchase a second house", "| 11 Financial institution such as a bank
-   | 12.
-Housing loan corporation or other public loan (pension loan, asset-formation loan, public corporation loan, municipal corporation loan, etc.)
+   | 12 Housing loan corporation or other public loan
+   | (pension loan, asset-formation loan, public corporation
+   | loan, municipal corporation loan, etc.)
-   | 13.
-Employee loan
+   | 13 Employee loan
-   | 14.
-My parent(s)
+   | 14 My parent(s)
-   | 15.
-My husband's parent(s)
+   | 15 My husband's parent(s)
-   | 16.
-Other
+   | 16 Other"

 .. todo:: ↓無配偶用質問文